Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 ```

 Tick push details (how it’s computed and sent):
-- Loop cadence ~1 Hz: the server scans all allowed symbols and coalesces updates into a single message per scan.
+- Loop cadence ~2 Hz (≈500ms): the server scans all allowed symbols and coalesces updates into a single message per scan.
 - Per-item timestamps: `time` uses MT5 `time_msc` (ms) or `time*1000`; `time_iso` is derived UTC.
 There is no outer batch timestamp.
 - Duplicate suppression: a symbol is included only if its tick timestamp differs from the last sent value for that symbol.
 - Daily change math (Bid basis):